 Darien Schools have been aware of the rising cost of special education programs for some time, having run over budget the past three years.
 Some parents speculated that Osypuk was hired to reign in costs, at whatever the price.

-This year, for the first time in at least five years, the proposed budget in special education for next school year has gone down.
-However, in the budget prepared by the schools, it appears to increase by 1.89%, but that is only because more than $646,000 was moved from a fixed expense account to the special education account.
+This year, for the first time in at least five years, the proposed budget in special education for next school year has gone down, despite an increase in the number of children identified for special education services.
+Additionally, the budget prepared by the schools appears to increase by 1.89%, but that is only because more than $646,000 was moved from a fixed expense account to the special education account.
 This is money for special transportation services for in-district children.
 Taking that money out, the budget drops by 1.42%, with personnel expenses falling by more than 4%, which could be unprecedented as personnel costs generally go up each year along with enrollment and union contracts.

 Falcone has pointed to the district’s ability to cut costs by providing services in-house that were once outsourced, noting that this has not compromised service delivery.
 However, at least four special ed employees have resigned since the end of last school year — positions that are not slated to be filled, according to the school budget.